katiemarriner/the-state-of-housing/README.md

 - [X] Monthly national report (median home prices, inventory, home sales)
 - [ ] On hover of the bar chart show that month of every year
 - [ ] Weekly report for national-level?
+- [ ] Buttons to filter by county size
+- [ ] Mobile view of the table

 ## How to format data
 1. Download data from [Realtor.com](https://www.realtor.com/research/data/).
 Monthly inventory -> Historical data -> County.
 And Weekly inventory -> National (View US Data)